"Serving the Children of the World"

 Kiwanis International and UNICEF have joined forces to combat maternal and neonatal tetanus (MNT) worldwide.
-This historic initiative, called "The Eliminate Project," will protect the lives of babies and mothers all over the globe and aims to help put an end to this cruel, centuries-old disease.
+This historic initiative, called "The Eliminate Project," will protect the lives of babies and mothers all over the globe and will help end this cruel, centuries-old disease.

-The final push to eliminate MNT global effort will require $110 million and the dedicated work of UNICEF and every member of the Kiwanis family.
+The final push to eliminate MNT requires $110 million and the dedicated work of UNICEF and every member of the Kiwanis family.

 The more than 100 million women, along with their future newborns, who will be protected through global MNT elimination efforts live in areas scarred by poverty, poor medical infrastructure or humanitarian crises.
 The Eliminate Project will also help pave the way for the delivery of other lifesaving services, such as clean water, nutrition and other vaccines.

 You can help.
-Support The Eliminate Project, the historic partnership with Kiwanis International to help rid the world of MNT by 2015.
+Support The Eliminate Project, the historic partnership with Kiwanis International to help rid the world of MNT.

 Iodine Deficiency Disorder (IDD)